fuseumass/dashboard/README.md

 * Has methods which create, show, update and destroy applications

 ---
-## How to add/remove questions in the event application
-* Controller, with a create method ?
-* app/views/_form.html.erb - Change it from the backend

----
 ## What special styling and or javascript is there in Event Applications
 ### CSS - event_application.scss
 * Different Nav button containers - Background color is global instead of a local one